 The Warriors’ front office was not willing to give him away, making it clear that Warriors head coach Steve Kerr and general manager Mike Dunleavy Jr. have great faith in Podziemski.
 It is up to him to reward their faith by growing into a better player for Golden State.

 Last season, Podziemski was extremely good at drawing charges, being the league leader with 38 drawn charges.
-He is already a force on the defensive end, but the Warriors will need him to evolve as an offensive playmaker if they want to make a deep playoff run this season.
+He is already a force on the defensive end.
+The Warriors will need him to evolve as an offensive playmaker if they want to make a deep playoff run this season.

 To better fit in the Warriors’ offense, Podziemski needs to work on his three-point game.
 Last season, he averaged 3.2 3PA over 38.5 3P%.
-This season, his attempts have gone up to 5.8 3PA, but his efficiency has dropped to a low 20.7%.
-It’s only been five games, but his three-point shot has been a little concerning.
+His attempts have risen to 5.8 3PA, but his efficiency has dropped to 20.7%.
+It’s only been five games, but his three-point shot has been concerning.
 Golden State loves the deep ball, and he will need to find his touch again to remain in the lineup.

 Terrence Shannon Jr.